droidgren/TopoScout/README.md

 - The app remembers language, map position, zoom, and selected layer in `localStorage`.
 - Shared URLs restore the current language and map state.
 - API keys are stored locally in the browser.
+- Points of Interest are saved per Google account on the optional backend, so they sync across devices.
 - No terrain analysis results are uploaded to a project server.

 ## Optional Backend (GPX Upload And Sharing)

 The frontend works fully on static hosting (GitHub Pages and the live demo) with no backend.
-An optional FastAPI backend adds GPX upload, a per-browser upload history, and shareable `?gpx=<id>` links.
+An optional FastAPI backend adds GPX upload, a per-browser upload history, shareable `?gpx=<id>` links, and saved Points of Interest.

 The frontend auto-detects the backend by probing `/api/health` on load.
 When it is reachable, the **Load GPX Route** button opens an upload/history modal and share links include the uploaded route.
 When it is not reachable, the same button opens the local file picker directly — no upload UI, no errors, and any `?gpx=` parameter is stripped silently.

+Saved **Points of Interest** also require the backend: each POI is tied to your Google account through the `/api/pois` endpoints, so signing in shows your pins on any device.
+Without the backend, the **Add POI** flow reports that POIs need the online backend.

 Run it locally: